Quakertown, Pennsylvania

 Quakertown is a borough in Bucks County, Pennsylvania, United States.
 As of 2020, it had a population of 9,359.
 The borough is 15 mi south of Allentown and Bethlehem and 40 mi north of Philadelphia, making Quakertown a border town of both the Delaware Valley and Lehigh Valley metropolitan areas.

-Quakertown is considered part of the United States Census Bureau's Philadelphia−Camden−Wilmington (PA−NJ−DE-MD) MSA and the Delaware Valley.
-Quakertown is surrounded by Richland Township.
+Quakertown is considered part of the U.S. Census Bureau's Philadelphia−Camden−Wilmington (PA−NJ−DE-MD) MSA and the Delaware Valley.
+Richland Township surrounds Quakertown.

 Quakertown is located 15.7 mi south of Allentown and 47.4 mi northwest of Philadelphia.

 History

-Quaker settlement
+The region of Quakertown was initially referred to as the Great Swamp, a wilderness inhabited by Native Americans, specifically the Lenape tribe.

-Quakertown was originally settled by members of the Religious Society of Friends, or Quakers.
-The settlement was not officially known as Quakertown until its first post office opened in 1803.
+Quakertown was originally settled by Quakers.

-Liberty Bell moved
+18th century

 On September 18, 1777, during the American Revolutionary War, a convoy of wagons carrying the Liberty Bell from Philadelphia to Allentown, under the command of Col. Thomas Polk of Charlotte, North Carolina, stopped in Quakertown.
 The Liberty Bell was stored overnight behind the home of Evan Foulke (1237 West Broad Street), and the entourage stayed at the Red Lion Inn.
 The John Fries' Rebellion was also started in the Red Lion Inn in 1799.

-1800s growth
+19th century

+In 1801 the community became officially known as Quakertown.
+Just two years later, in 1803, the first post office bearing the name Quakertown opened.
+During this period, Quakertown functioned as a stopping point for travelers between Philadelphia and Allentown.
+Although many travelers used Quakertown as a stopover, the town remained a small community of german and welsh farmers.

+In the decades before the Civil War, Quakertown was a hub of the Underground Railroad, with stationmaster Richard Moore aiding over 600 freedom seekers.

+The Civil War, along with national economic expansion, changed Quakertown from a tiny village to a commercial manufacturing center.
+In the 19th century, local industrial establishments included cigar and cigar box factories, silk mills, harness factories, and stove foundries.

 In 1854, Quakertown elected its first Burgess.
-The North Pennsylvania Railroad facilitated access to the area, which brought about a great increase in population, and by 1880, the population of Quakertown had almost reached 1,800.
+North Pennsylvania Railroad facilitated access to the area, which brought about a great increase in population; by 1880, Quakertown's population reached nearly 1,800.

+20th century

-Liberty Hall, Quakertown Historic District, Quakertown Passenger and Freight Station, and Enoch Roberts House are listed on the National Register of Historic Places.
+Quakertown has four historical areas or structures that have been named to the National Register of Historic Places; Liberty Hall, Quakertown Historic District, Quakertown Passenger and Freight Station, and Enoch Roberts House.

-Industry and population

-The Civil War, along with national economic expansion, changed Quakertown from a tiny village to a commercial manufacturing center.
-In the nineteenth century, local industrial establishments included cigar and cigar box factories, silk mills, harness factories, and stove foundries.
-Until 1969, Quakertown generated its own electrical power.
-As of 2022, Quakertown has extensive mall development along Pennsylvania Route 309 that includes many restaurants, businesses, and retail outlets.
-The population of Quakertown in 1900 was 3,014; it rose to 3,801 in 1910.
-By 1940, the population had reached 5,150 people.
-At the 2010 census, the borough's population was 8,979.